Better outlook poses challenge for Bank of England's rates message

 For the Bank, which has spent most of the past six years explaining why its forecasts have been too optimistic, this is undoubtedly positive news.

-But it throws up a different challenge: how to acknowledge the improved outlook without triggering a rise in bond yields that could itself jeopardize the recovery.
+But it throws up a different challenge: how to acknowledge the improved outlook without triggering a rise in bond yields that could itself jeopardise the recovery.

 "The issue for the Bank of England is how to present their new forecasts without looking foolish," said Brian Hilliard, UK economist at Societe Generale.
 "The bottom line is that the Bank doesn't want to raise rates."